SweepCasinos > Vegas Gems

 🔄 Comparison

-Because Vegas Gems handled timeout and lockout tools without rerouting me, I wanted to see how RealPrize Casino tackled the same thing.
-It turns out, RealPrize builds in far more tools — but buries them behind a contact form.
+Because Vegas Gems had handled timeout and lockout tools without rerouting me, I wanted to see how RealPrize Casino approached the same.
+As it turns out, RealPrize builds in far more tools — but buries them behind a contact form.

-You can freeze spending, set session limits, and even opt into a timer that pauses gameplay every hour.
-But to flip any switch beyond that hourly nudge, you need to submit a form and wait.
-So even though the controls are broader, they don’t move unless you do — manually.
+They allow you to freeze spending, set session limits, and even choose a timer that pauses your gaming every hour.
+But to flip any other switch, even just a one-hour nudge, you are left submitting a form and waiting.
+So, the controls have greater breadth, but none of it moves unless you do — manually.

 Final Verdict — My Vegas Gems Casino Review